 Our Art Restoration: Marble, bronze and spelter sculptures and busts, and a wide variety of unique art objects

-In addition to our restoration of marble sculptures and busts, our projects involve detailed, skilled craftsmanship.
+In addition to conserving marble sculptures and busts, our projects involve detailed, skilled craftsmanship.
 On your left involves silversmithing.
-The middle links to our civic projects, many of which are fountains.
-And on the right links to finely crafted bronze figurines
+Howard was trained a a silversmith at The Rhode Island School of Design by Danish silversmith John Prip, who is known as “The Dean of American Silversmiths”.
+In the middle you see our civic projects, many of which are fountains.
+And on the right, links to finely crafted bronze figurines.
+For twenty years, Howard produced over 250 bronzes with art foundries in New York, New Jersey, Rhode Island and in Pietrasanta, Tuscany, Italy.

 Below, left, is our restoration of a finely crafted set of Sheffield candelabra.
 The middle image links to our extensive work at Touro synagogue.
 The link on your right sends you to work that we’ve done with ferrous metals, the one pictured being a trident we made for Yale University.